valtix-security/terraform-provider-valtix/docs/resources/gateway.md

 resources must be created before the `valtix_gateway` resource can be created

 ~> **Note on Shared VPC Resources**
-The Valtix Gateway resource (`valtix_gateway`) can be deployed into a shared VPC.
-When the VPC is shared, the check to confirm the VPC is a valid and accessible VPC is not possible.
-Valtix has relaxed this check to allow proper Gateway deployment.
-It is required by the user to ensure the VPC ID specified is a valid and accessible VPC.
+The Valtix Gateway resource (`valtix_gateway`) can be deployed using Subnets of a VPC that is shared from another Project.
+The Gateway instances themselves are deployed in the local Project, while the interfaces use the Subnets of the Shared VPC.
+When the VPC subnets are shared, the check to confirm the shared VPC is valid, and the subnets are contained within, is not possible.
+Valtix has removed the check altogether.
+It is important that the shared VPC ID specified is correct and valid to ensure proper Gateway deployment.<br><br>
+It is also required that the Project that is sharing the VPC needs to grant *Compute Network User* access to the Valtix Controller service principal associated with Project the VPC is shared with.

 ## Example Usage